davidgoy/reflect/README.md

 Like WordPress, you can simply install Reflect on your server.
 No coding or building required.

-Once installed, Reflect will fetch content from your WordPress site, render them on the server-side, and serve them upon http requests.
+Once installed, your Reflect site will mirror content from your WordPress site.

 You can also use Reflect to pre-fetch and pre-generate the content into static HTML files.
 Then simply turn on *static mode*, and your Reflect site will function like a static site.